Target Audience: New Graduates/Analysts

 indicating above-average component values relative to the average.
 This

-improvement in component performance contributed to an increase in their
+improvement in component performance contributed to higher quality-of-life index rankings.

 3. Overall Effect Balance: